King-Simmons/matchwatch/README.md

 ## 📜 License

-No license yet — this code is view-only for now.
+This project is licensed for viewing and educational purposes only.
+Please contact me for usage inquiries.

 ---